 - It is about lifting one’s sights above the purely mechanical aspects of performance to engage with higher expressive aims.

-- It involves making interpretive choices that stem from a personal view of the music.
+- It involves making interpretive choices that stem from a personal view of the music, based upon the composer’s own intentions as revealed in the score itself.

 - It involves the development of both physical stamina and mental concentration.